jplag/JPlag/README.md

 ## Concepts

-This section explains some fundamental concepts about JPlag that make it easier to understand. aims to provide you with some additional information about how JPlag works.
+This section explains some fundamental concepts about JPlag that make it easier to understand and use.

 ### Root directory